I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 And Trump is on the correct side of that.

-If we don't do something about that, we're not gonna have a country to save.
+If we don't do something about that, we're not going to have a country to save.

-If these borders are not closed, if we do not impose the law once again, we don't, you know, we this this whole idea of immigration and illegal immigration is being conflated with immigration, legal immigrant, nobody's opposed to legal immigration.
+If these borders are not closed, if we do not impose the law once again, we don't, you know, this whole idea of immigration and illegal immigration is being conflated with immigration, legal immigration.

 In no other instance in our culture do we have people advocating openly for the wanton violation of law.